Mafeni/mafeni/README.md

 Welcome to my github page, where I document my coding journey

-- 🛠 I’m currently working on [muvee](https://github.com/Mafeni/muvee)
-- 📚 I'm currently learning React and Redux
+- 📚 I'm currently learning Data Analytics
 - 👯 I’m looking to collaborate on anything, feel free to drop me a [mail](mailto:mafeni96)

 ## Languages and Skills: